John Moran (photographer)

 A brother of the painters Thomas, Edward and Peter Moran, Moran was a member of a network of Philadelphia-based artists, historians, and scientists who recognized photography as a fine art in the years before the American Civil War.

 Biography

 John Moran was born during February 1831 at Bolton le Moors, Lancashire, England, the third of Mary (née Higson) and Thomas Moran's eight children.

 At the age of 13, he arrived in Philadelphia, Pennsylvania on the passenger ship Thomas on May 31, 1844, having traveled with his mother and then six siblings.

 Moran was the one photographer among his accomplished siblings.
 Brothers Thomas, Edward and Peter trained as lithographers and became painters.
-Moran's sister Elizabeth married an artist and her two sons became painters.
+Moran's sister Elizabeth married an artist and her two children became painters.

 By the early 1890s, Moran resumed painting, joining his brothers Edward and Thomas in New York City where he wrote about art and exhibited his paintings.
 A widower, living with his son Thomas Sidney Moran, he died there in 1902.

 Moran's 1902 obituary in The New York Times mentioned Moran's role as "one of the pioneer photographers of this country".